Casey Stern: Turner Sports

 During the October 17, 2015 TBS postgame coverage of Game 1 of the NLCS, Stern issued an on-air apology for the apparent use of profanity when sending the broadcast to commercial.
 He took full responsibility for the "hot mic" incident and apologized to anybody he offended.

 On March 31 and December 15, 2016, he hosted TNT's pregame and postshow NBA coverage, including Inside the NBA, substituting for Ernie Johnson.
 He hosted the show of December 15, filling in for Johnson because of a family illness, on a day that was devoted to the death of sideline reporter Craig Sager.

 On August 26, 2016, Turner Sports reached a multi-year agreement with Stern to join Turner as a studio host for the MLB on TBS and the NBA on TNT, as well as NCAA March Madness, replacing colleague Matt Winer.
-Stern was later removed from March Madness for the 2020 NCAA tournament, which was canceled due to the Coronavirus outbreak, as he was to be replaced by CBS's Adam Zucker.
+Stern was later removed from March Madness for the 2020 NCAA tournament, which was canceled due to the COVID-19 outbreak, as he was to be replaced by CBS's Adam Zucker.